mbartcus/cv/_posts/website_static_creation/2022-11-10-creation-website.md

 # => Now browse to http://localhost:4000
 ```

 Here we will add content to our site, but first, let us find a template (web theme) that will make our site look nice.
 You can easily find themes on the internet.
-I use the Minimal Mistakes, which can be downloaded [here](https://github.com/mmistakes/minimal-mistakes).
+I use Minimal Mistakes, which can be downloaded [here](https://github.com/mmistakes/minimal-mistakes).
 Also, I chose this theme because it has vast documentation.

-Different types of theme installations are possible, so I decide to use remote theme installation.
+Different types of theme installations are possible, so I decided to use remote theme installation.
 For this, we set the Gemfile as follows:
 ```
 source "https://rubygems.org"